ShellShoccar-jpn/csp_en/3/pwd.md

 ## POSIX Incompliant Implementaions

 However, it depends on actual pwd commands whether they display LP or PP by default even though POSIX says pwd should display LP by default.
 For instance, the pwd in FreeBSD 12.1 displays PP by default.
-Moreover, the its manual insists that this behavior is to comply with POSIX 2001 edition.
+Moreover, its manual insists that this behavior is to comply with POSIX 2001 edition.
 Of course, that is wrong.

 ### Most Linux Distros Have Both LP And PP Versions